 - Create two skill sets with the relevant skills: Soft Skills and Product Skills.
 Soft Skills will be available to the entire company, Product Skills only to the Marketing team.

-- Create three types of AI-Based channels, as follows:
+- Create two types of AI-Based channels, as follows:

 - A first channel for Soft Skills, visible for all employees.
 Configure the Content Type option as Formal Content to include only courses.
-In the Skill Set area, select Soft Skills.
+In the Skill Sets area, select Soft Skills.